-If you’re 1 of the 880 people searching for “Botox Singapore” each month – aloha!
-My patients often ask me why there’s such a huge range of Botox pricing between clinics, so I decided to write this article to help clear things up.
+If you're 1 of the 880 people searching for "Botox Singapore" each month - aloha!
+Patients who send in enquiries on DxD often ask me why there's such a huge range of Botox pricing between clinics, so I decided to write this article to help clear things up.

-Besides revealing the inside scoop on the costs of Botox in Singapore, it will also shed some light on the important things to look out for in choosing a reliable doctor for your Botox.
+Besides revealing the inside scoop on the costs of Botox treatment in Singapore, it will also shed some light on the important things to look out for in choosing a reliable aesthetic doctor or dermatologist to administer treatment.

 1. How much does Botox cost in Singapore?